 When Should You Visit Agua Azul Waterfalls?

-Visiting the cascades at Agua Azul, Chiapas is definitely a must for your Mexico itinerary, but there are definitely better times of year to visit than others.
+Visiting the cascades at Agua Azul, Chiapas, is definitely a must for your Mexico itinerary, but there are better times of year to visit than others.

 It’s best to go in the dry season (November through May).
 This means that the glorious blue colors will be gleaming, the water will be clear, and the weather will be fine and dry to enjoy a swim.
-However, in the rainy season the flow of the water is more powerful, but at the expense of the vivid blue color.
+In the rainy season, on the other hand, the flow of the water is more powerful, but at the expense of the vivid blue color.

 Personally, I recommend visiting in the dry season and preferably during a sunny day – I have been there 3 times, of which once on a rainy day, and while the waterfalls were powerful, it was nowhere near as fun as the entire area was even muddier than usual, and it was impossible to swim.